Rudd-O/dts-recordingstudio/README.md

 * using VNC to allow the studio techs and hosts to handle the show,
 * in a matter of minutes.

+We the peeps at [Decline to State](http://declinefm.com) use it to record our radio show every Wednesday, and it works wonders.
+We decided to release it as open source software (under the AGPLv3) because this is software that can power many Internet radio stations run by people across the globe.

 #Setting up the software to run on your computer

 * install git on your computer